MrProgrammerMan/simpleFullstackExample/readme.md

 ## Running the code in this example repo
 Feel free to ignore the files outside of the 'src' folder.
 The relevant files for this example are all contained within 'src'.

+To setup, you need to run 'npm install' once.
+This install dependencies and packages.

 To run this example, I have configured 2 commands.

 The first is 'npm run runSql'.